jeremiah-carlson/solid-scan/README.md

 </div>

 # Summary
 Solid Scan is designed to be a simple and easily configurable web based QR code logger.
-It achieves this throught he use of a single config file, allowing the user to predefine delimiters, value labels, selectable categories, backend-service, ect.
+It achieves this through he use of a single config file, allowing the user to predefine delimiters, value labels, selectable categories, backend-service, ect.

 ## Sample Config File
 ```javascript